Charles Warren (California politician): California State Assembly

-Warren while serving in the California State Assembly in 1971.

 In 1962, Warren ran for office in the 56th Assembly District, first winning the Democratic primary and then defeating incumbent Chet Wolfrum in the general election, becoming the only Democrat to beat an incumbent in that year's California legislative election.
 He was to serve 14 years in the California State Assembly, from 1963 through 1977.
 The district he represented included the areas of Hollywood and Wilshire; after redistricting it was renumbered, becoming the 46th Assembly District.

 In the Assembly, Warren became known as a strong proponent of environmental initiatives, but environment was not among his main interests at first.
 As the representative of an urban area, his initial legislative focus areas included fair housing, other civil rights matters, and transportation.
 Air quality was also a concern for his district, where smog was a problem.
 Early in his legislative career, he was the Assembly's representative to the Governor's Advisory Commission on the Status of Women.
 That experience led to his becoming author of several bills aimed at ensuring pay equity between men and women performing the same jobs.
 Four years of effort led to the successful enactment of one of his bills, AB 22.

 He initiated and developed the first U.S. statewide 9-1-1 emergency telephone service program.
 Warren's efforts led to Governor Ronald Reagan being persuaded to impose a 0.5% surcharge on telephone bills to fund the program, in spite of having promised not to raise taxes.
 Reagan signed the authorizing legislation, known as the Warren – 911 – Emergency Assistance Act, into law in 1973.
 The state system, which cost some $137 million and took more than a decade to implement, was scheduled to be completed in 1985.